|Dura-Belt||800-770-2358||WHERE TO BUY|

 3. Select our Length Calculator and use any of the four calculators to determine the belt cut length.
 Note that a table of recommended belt stretch factors is found in Method Two.
 The final belt size should be described like this*:

 (Flat belts use: thickness x width x cut length durometer)

 4. Select our Tension Calculator and determine the maximum tension that is needed to install the belt.
 If this tension is so large that it will bend a shaft, then you need to change the percent stretch in 3 above and re-do 4.
 Alternately, you can use larger shafts on your pulleys.

 If there is any doubt about your belt size, please ask DuraBelt to check your calculations and send you a free sample.
 Make sure you install it to triple check that the size is correct.

 "Measure twice, cut once"

 because if you order an incorrect size, it may not be returnable, or there may be a hefty 50% restocking charge.
-We do not normally charge for returns if the belt is unused and is a common size, but if it is uncommon, then we cannot resell it, nor can we recycle it because we do not use regrind; so you may end up owning an expensive paper weight.
+We do not normally charge for returns if the belt is new, unused and is a common size, but if it is old, used or uncommon, then we cannot resell it, nor can we recycle it because we do not use regrind; so you may end up owning an expensive paper weight.

 *In order to prevent confusion and eliminate errors, we require that purchase orders either describe the belt (as shown above) or use our part number.
-POs that specify only a customer’s part numbers and/or drawings do so at their own risk, and we shall not be responsible for our misinterpretations or errors resulting there from.
+POs that specify only a customer’s part numbers and/or drawings do so at their own risk, and we shall not be responsible for our misinterpretations or errors resulting therefrom.
 In the event that a part number and/or drawing conflict with the description, the description shall prevail.
 POs that specify a length by anything other than cut length (also called pitch circumference or net endless length) and do not indicate that it is a diameter, ID, OD, IC,or OC, shall be deemed to have specified the cut length.